Considering how this series is by the same author as ''Toradora!'", expect quite a few.

 Banri sticking by Kouko after Mitsuo dumps her.

 Banri: If I stay the way I am, everyone will continue to be disappointed.
 I...

 Kouko: I'm not disappointed.

 Kouko: I'm not.
 I'll never be disappointed.
-After all, if you disappear, who am i supposed to share my disgraceful self with tonight?
+After all, if you disappear, who am I supposed to share my disgraceful self with tonight?
 There's no one else.
-There's only you, Tada-Kun.
-So don't disapear.
+There's only you, Tada-kun.
+So don't disappear.